WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

     - Incorrect.

-  - rendering graphic primitives in sorted order, with the primitives closets to the camera rendered first and the primitives furthest from the camera rendered last.
+  - rendering graphic primitives in sorted order, with the primitives closest to the camera rendered first and the primitives furthest from the camera rendered last.

     - Incorrect.
 This is backwards.